AI Programme Management – Adapting Programme Leadership for AI Delivery

 However, in AI these conditions are amplified.

-outcomes may not be fully known upfront
+Outcomes may not be fully known upfront

-solutions may need to be proven rather than assumed
+Solutions may need to be proven rather than assumed

-dependencies may emerge during delivery
+Dependencies may emerge during delivery

-plans may need to evolve as understanding improves
+Plans may need to evolve as understanding improves

 As a result, programmes can appear to be under control on the surface, while underlying risks build and can materialise as issues quickly.